10 The soil site

 10.2.6 Site selection method

 Spatial sampling strategies vary in their statistical properties.
-Soil data is stored for long periods and is often re-used for multiple projects; specific re-uses may not be appropriate.
+Soil data is stored for long periods and is often re-used for multiple projects; specific re-uses may not be appropriate or may require that certain permissions be obtained.

 Record the spatial sampling strategy used using the schema in Table 10.2.
 This parameter does not usually need to be recorded in the field.